AkashChatterjee/easy-ses/README.md

 A simple controller-service combination that enables a user to quickly start sending dynamic HTML emails via AWS SES.

+### Prerequisites ###

+* An AWS account where you've already gotten approval from AWS to use the SES service OUTSIDE the sandbox OR
+* An AWS account where the SES service is INSIDE the sandbox (default) and the emails you want to send to are verified

 ### How do I get set up? ###

 * Clone the repository to a remote EC2 instance.